sarancr/api-auth-app/README.md

    status: 'approved'
  }
 ```

+## Database Design
+Postgresql database is recommended to use on this project.
+The database name is 'authdb', and we shall use public schema, however, we could use private schema too.

+### Tables
+### USER
+The purpose of this table is to store application user credentials.
+This table has four fields, and each field name and it's purpose is provided below

+    - ID - Type: SERIAL, It is auto increatment number field and primary key
+    - LOGIN_ID - TYPE:CHAR(256).
+It is user name field, a unique column and no NULL value allowed
+    - PASSWORD - TYPE: TEXT.
+It holds user password, it can have ecyrpted value, but for demo purpose, we shall simply store plan text, and no encryption needed.
+    - LAST_UPDATE - TIMESTAMP DEFAULT NOW() It is a TIMESTAMP field to trace when was the last update done on any row

+### PERMISSION

+The purpose of this table is to store differnt permission types.
+The example permission could be, 'general', 'admin', etc. This table has four fields, and each field name and it's purpose is provided below

+    - ID - Type: SERIAL, It is auto increatment number field and primary key
+    - name - TYPE:CHAR(128).
+It is a permission name column, a unique column and no NULL value allowed.
+    - DESCRIPTION - TYPE: TEXT.
+It can have lengthy description about the purpose of this particular permission type.
+    - LAST_UPDATE - TIMESTAMP DEFAULT NOW() It is a TIMESTAMP field to trace when was the last update done on any row

+### USER_PERMISSION

+The purpose of this table is to store mapping between user and given permission to the user.
+This table has three fields, and each field name and it's purpose is provided below.

+    - USER_ID - Type: INTEGER, it references the ID field in USER table.
+    - PERMISSION_ID - TYPE:INTEGER.
+Iit references the ID field in PERMISSION table.
+    - LAST_UPDATE - TIMESTAMP DEFAULT NOW() It is a TIMESTAMP field to trace when was the last update done on any row

 ## Installation

 This section describes the softwares required to set up and run this project on development environment.